These FAQs provide answers to the most commonly asked questions about Camp Goodtimes that we receive throughout the year.

 This is my child’s first year at camp, how can I help prepare them for being away from home for a whole week?

 You can help your child have the best possible camp experience by sharing as many details as possible about your child during the application process.
 Please provide us with any information about your child's specific needs that you feel would be relevant in the camp setting that we can pass on to the volunteers in care of your child.
-You can also contact our Coordinator of Program and Participants to provide further information.
+You can also contact our Camper Experience Director to provide further information.
 You can learn more about preparing your child for camp by reviewing the information included here.

 When do campers graduate from Kids Camp?